IllusionTheDev/SkyblockCore/README.md

 This project consists on an advanced Skyblock core made to scale massively.

-To start, the plugin requires a SQL connection, used to store the islands and all the player data
+To start, the plugin requires a SQL connection, used to store the islands and all the player data If you do not have/need a SQL connection, change the storage type to SQLITE on the config.yml file

 SETUP INSTRUCTIONS:
 - Load the plugin into an empty server